Making it happen: The Google Business Group Sonargaon story

 Leveraging technology in the context of Bangladesh

 A quick online search reveals that Bangladesh stands at an alarming 4.5% unemployment rate with a further 40% underemployed.
-However the facts and figures often fail to capture the complete picture and tend to exacerbate by sheer condemnation.
-In 2014, Bangladesh has experienced for the first time several unique phenomenon and much like the Silk Route that once combined opportunity with resources.
+However, the facts and figures often fail to capture the complete picture and tend to exacerbate by sheer condemnation.
+In 2014, Bangladesh has experienced for the first time several unique phenomena and much like the Silk Route that once combined opportunity with resources.

 In 2013, major operators in Bangladesh introduced 3G speed amidst euphoric fanfare.
 And we certainly had reasons to celebrate.
 While mobile network penetration reached almost all corners of the country, mobile internet penetration remained poor.
-Inept infrastructure and prohibitive internet pricing meant that the use of internet continued to be an elitist behaviour.
-Although internet packages were being rolled out with a focus on building experience and speed, operators failed to breach and acquire revenue generating bases at the pace needed to sustain their massive investments.
+Inept infrastructure and prohibitive internet pricing meant that the use of the internet continued to be an elitist behavior.
+Although internet packages were being rolled out with a focus on building experience and speed, operators failed to breach and acquire revenue-generating bases at the pace needed to sustain their massive investments.
 And that’s when 2014 happened!

-With improving access to internet, customers have now gone beyond simply using it for leisure.
-Today, users are leveraging the internet to become directors, proprietors, owners, head-chefs, head-bakers, suppliers and a countless more roles.
-Customers are hyper connected and look constantly for a product, service or brand online first and then offline.
+With improving access to the internet, customers have now gone beyond simply using it for leisure.
+Today, users are leveraging the internet to become directors, proprietors, owners, head-chefs, head-bakers, suppliers, and countless more roles.
+Customers are hyper-connected and look constantly for a product, service, or brand online first and then offline.
 Seamless access between devices has also pushed the boundaries and imagination of both customers and businesses that they have replaced the invisible hand of Sam Smith with real-time leads and traffic on mere touch.
 And the ones who are harnessing this radical transformation are the youth, leading us at GBG Sonargaon to realize that we could add value to youth and women entrepreneurs in Bangladesh by leveraging the internet and the best of Google services.

 GBG Sonargaon’s journey so far

-The opportunity to add value as part of a young, bold and passionate generation of Bangalis through our networks, knowledge, experience and passion convinced was to embark on this journey in March, 2014.
-With events across leading universities and institutions we have delivered knowledge, inspiration and access to a network teeming with investors and opportunities for would-be entrepreneurs using the internet.
-For many of these young aspirers the job sector fails to provide ample opportunities to progress into beyond graduation and so access and early introduction to entrepreneurial avenues offer a viable and powerful tool to change their own destinies and collectively, the nations.
+The opportunity to add value as part of a young, bold, and passionate generation of Bangalis through our networks, knowledge, experience, and passion convinced was to embark on this journey in March 2014.
+With events across leading universities and institutions, we have delivered knowledge, inspiration, and access to a network teeming with investors and opportunities for would-be entrepreneurs using the internet.
+For many of these young aspirers the job sector fails to provide ample opportunities to progress beyond graduation and so access and early introduction to entrepreneurial avenues offer a viable and powerful tool to change their own destinies and collectively, the nations.